12 Tips to Prevent Mould in Closets

 - Clothes must be completely dry before storing them in closets.
 The moisture in clothing can accelerate mould growth.

-- Only clean clothing and items should be stored in closets since dirt and other organic substances are potential food sources for mould.
+- You should store only clean clothing and items in closets since dirt and other organic substances are potential food sources for mould.

 - Clothes or other items should not be packed too tightly in closets to allow air to circulate between them to reduce moisture.